 Grant Amount Range Up to \$10,000 Total Allocation: \$225,000 General Governing Florida Statutes 125.901.
 Policies No amendments allowed for use of budget lapse.
 Extensions allowed by exception but not beyond September 30.
-Funding cannot be used for salaries, direct service, grant-writers, construction, or costs related to program, and/or agency start up.
-C Pludin Final cost reimbursement due 45 days after end of contract term.
-Core Eligibility: Not for profit organizations legally operating in the state of Florida.
-Organization serves working professionals, families residing in or children going to school in Hillsborough County.
-Requests align with Children's Board mission and vision.
-Executive Director approval required.
-Audit not required for contracts (6) months or less.
-Request for Annually in October Application Release Date: If (2) cycles, the second release is issued in January Current Term One-time funding Contract Start Date Time-limited, up to (6) month grants within CBHC fiscal year.
-Renewal Process / Annual Review Non-renewable General Terms & Conditions Not applicable: Award Letter Administrative Not applicable Services Organization (ASO) Indirect Allowed Not applicable Number of Deliverables 2-3 based on application scope and approved budget.
-Lead Agent Not Allowed - All awards a re direct contracts.
+Funding cannot be used for sal • construction, or costs related t Final cost reimbursement due 45 days after end of c ontract term.
+Core Eligibility: Not for profit organizations leg ally operating in the state of Florida.
+Organization serves working p going to school in Hillsborough residing in or children Requests align with Children's Board mission and vi sion.
+Executive Director approval re • Audit not required for contract s (6) months or less.
+Request for Annually in October Application Release Date: • If (2) cycles, the second release is issued in January Current Term One-time funding Contract Start Date Time-limited, up to (6) month grants within CBHC fi scal year.
+Renewal Process / Annual Review Non-renewable General Terms & Conditions Not applicable: Award Letter Administrative Services Not applicable Organization (ASO) NT .
+11 11 Indirect Allowed Not applicable Number of Deliverables • 2-3 based on application sc ope and approved bu dget.
+Lead Agent • Not Allowed - All awards a re direct contracts.